AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 Default values
 ~~~~~~~~~~~~~~

 We can specify default values for discriminants.
-Note, however, that we can
+Note, however, that we must
 either specify default values for **all** discriminants of the discriminant
 part or for none of them.
 This contrasts with default values for subprogram
 parameters, where we can